-This sour cream lemon raspberry bundt cake recipe gets even better with raspberries, lemon zest and a lemon glaze poured over it.
+This lemon raspberry bundt cake gets even better with raspberries, lemon zest and a lemon glaze poured over it.
 It’s super moist and is the only pound cake recipe I use.
-This lemon raspberry cake recipe is THE cake to make this summer!
+This lemon raspberry bundt cake recipe is THE cake to make this summer!

 When I first started this blog, I started with a simple pound cake recipe that I have made at a local culinary school.